jmgirard/rocker-bayes/README.md

 # How to use

 ## Option 1: Pull and run image
-Most users will want to just install Docker Desktop, pull the image, and run it.
+Most users will want to just install Docker Desktop, pull the image, and run it. <br />
 Then navigate to <http://localhost:8787> and enter "rstudio" and "pass".

 ```